pablos-here/nbiff/src/README.md

 to tailor your development environment.
 These files have extensive documentation.

-Below is a sample development tree (found at the same level as `src/`):
+Create the `dev/` directory at the same level as the `src/` directory.
+Below is a sample development tree:
 <pre>
 └─▬ $ tree -F --dirsfirst dev/
 dev/